 My love for natural skin care oils started when I was a teen and living on the beaches of North Carolina.
 I used to coat my skin in extra virgin olive oil to sun on the beach.
-While I would not suggest that today (the sunning part ;), there is much wisdom in using olive oil and many other skin care oils on the skin: face, scalp and whole body!
+My skin was healthier than ever.

 Before getting into what can be considered a thorough primer into using skin oils, go over and check out all you need to know about natural oils to have beautiful skin.
 That will get you started on PERSONALIZING which oils you need for your unique skin type and conditions.